psych-ds/psych-DS/README.md

 * Repositories (and researchers) can extract critical information about datasets to display them and make them discoverable (e.g. indexed by Google Datasets and other search tools.)

 This is an ongoing project, and we are actively looking for contributors!
-(See How to Get Involved)
+(See [How to get involved](#how-to-get-involved))

 # Ground rules/code of conduct